kb3uyi/prawscraper/README.md

 Choose a web app and include your client id/secret and all the other things in the template file in 'authenitcationm.json'. **Remember to .gitignore this file!**

 ## Dependencies
-These are in the pipfile but they include
+These are in the pipfile but they include:

 * praw : Reddit API wrapper         (https://pypi.org/project/praw/)
 * tqdm : Pretty download graphs     (https://pypi.org/project/tqdm/)
 * requests : HTTP library           (https://pypi.org/project/requests/)